xginevra/good_vibes/README.md

 discover reddish and scaly spots firstly on their elbows and knees.
 As the disease develops, the spots grow and spread all over the body.
 The involved areas are itchy and tend to bleed after scratching.
 Also, psoriasis can affect the joints and eyes, but the most common type is the plaque type which appears on the skin.
 There is no cure for psoriasis, and what's more, it goes down and up in episodes.
-It is important to mention that the disease is not contagious.
-It is considered as an autoimmune disease.
-For better understanding the disease and to clearly describe what happens to the body, i will now quote the [National Library of Medicine:](https://www.ncbi.nlm.nih.gov/books/NBK448194/#article-27961.s2)
+It is important to mention that the disease is not contagious; it is considered as an autoimmune disease which means that it is genetic.
+To clearly describe what happens to the body, i will now quote the [National Library of Medicine:](https://www.ncbi.nlm.nih.gov/books/NBK448194/#article-27961.s2)

 >The pathophysiology of psoriasis involves infiltration of the skin by activated T cells which stimulate the proliferation of keratinocytes.
 This dysregulation in keratinocyte turnover results in the formation of thick plaques.
 Other associated features include epidermal hyperplasia and parakeratosis.
 In addition, the epidermal cells fail to secrete lipids which results in flaky and scaly skin, which is typical of psoriasis.